sweetest-framework/sweetest/GUIDELINES.md

 }
 ```

-In this case the state of a user being existent is achieved by setting up the backend gateway so it responds with specific answers.
+Within the `givenExistingUser` function the state of an existing user is achieved by setting up the backend gateway to respond with the expected return values for `checkEmail` and `login`.

 #### Add the `when` function